EQGW/EQGW.github.io/2021/lecture5-2.md

 ## Lecture 5-2: Threshold model, and Comments on using QTLs and sequence data ##

 ### Joe Felsenstein ###

+These will be two more-or-less unrelated topics, each for about half of the lecture.

 #### Lecture projection: ####